GenoImel/The-Mechanical-Forest/Documentation~/CodingStandards.md

 }
 ```

-Now we need to a create a `StateChangedMessage` that is specific to our `State Machine`'s `IState` and `IFiniteState` types for overall type-safety.
+Now we need to a create a `StateChangedMessage` that is specific to our `State Machine`'s `IFiniteState` types for overall type-safety.
 This will allow us to communicate the `StateChangedMessage` `Event` without the risk of mixing types between different `State Machines`:

 ```csharp
 // We need to use the Akashic.Core.StateMachines namespace to inherit from the StateChangedMessage<T> class.